juanpabloalfonzo/Baseball-ML-Project-/README.md

 # Baseball ML Project
- Recrational Project of using ML tools on MLB Player Statistics
+ Recreational Project of using ML tools on MLB Player Statistics